mylesmangum/UVSim/README.md

 #### Top Buttons
 - **Open Program File**: Load a `.txt` BasicML file from any file system.
 - **Run Program**: Execute loaded or edited instructions via file selected by user.
 - **Convert 4->6**: Converts a `.txt` file with 4 digit words to one with 6 digits instead.
+Select the file that you would like to change, and then after selected save it as any other name to convert it.
 - **Save As**: Save the current program (with format validation).
 - **Clear Output**: Clears the output pane.
 - **Customize**: Opens color selection tools (primary/secondary).

 #### Program Pane
-Edit or review the loaded code.
-Each line must be a signed 4-digit word.
+This is displayed on the top-left hand side of the GUI, after a file has been selected.
+Within this specific pane, the file is editable before running the program.
+To save the edits, select the "Save As" button in the top section of the GUI.
+In addition to allowing edits, the user can also open multiple files at one time.
+To swap between files, there are labels above the program pane that can be selected.
+On selection, the chosen file will be displayed.

 #### Memory Pane
-Displays non-zero memory values and their addresses.
+This is displayed on the bottom-left hand side of the GUI, after a file has been selected.
+It is a visual representation of the virtual memory storing all the code above it.
+As the program runs, the memory will update in real time based on any inputs of the user.

 #### Output Pane
+This is displayed on the right hand side of the GUI.
 Displays output from write instructions and other system messages.

 #### Input Field
+Underneath the GUI is the area where user's can input based on what their code actually does.
-Prompts for user input when a read instruction is reached.
+Prompts for user input will display above in the output pane.

 #### CPU Status
 Shows the current accumulator and the program counter values in real time.

+#### Customize Pane
+On the far right of the top panel is a button labeled "Customize" On selection, the GUI will extend to have two additional buttons explained below
+- **Primary Color**:  Background blank space can be modified to any selected color based on the choice of the user
+- **Secondary Color**:  All buttons' background color can be modified based on the choice of the user When these buttons are selected, a secondary window will display with several ways for the user to change the color of their GUI
+The color will change as soon as the choice is confirmed in this secondary window by the user.
+The new preference will be kept between launches of the GUI so the user doesn't need to select their preference every time.

 ## File Format:
 - Programs must be .txt files
-- Each line contains a signed 4-digit decimal number
+- Each line contains a signed 6-digit decimal number
 - Instructions start at memory location 00
 - Format: +XXXYYY where XXX is the operation code and YYY is the memory address

 BASICML INSTRUCTION SET:
 I/O Operations:
-- 010XXX: READ - Read from keyboard to memory address XX
+- 010XXX: READ - Read from keyboard to memory address XXX
 - 011XXX: WRITE - Write from memory address XXX to screen

 Load/Store Operations: